sksarankumar2005/Forest-Fire-Detection-Using-Deep-learning/README.md

 ### 🏗️ Model Building
 Designed a **Convolutional Neural Network (CNN)** using Keras' Sequential API:
 - Conv2D and MaxPooling2D layers for feature extraction
-- Flatten and Dense layers for classification
+- Flatten and Dense layers for classification.
-- Dropout layer to reduce overfitting
+- Dropout layer to reduce overfitting.
-- Output layer with sigmoid activation for binary classification
+- Output layer with sigmoid activation for binary classification.

 ### 🏋️ Model Training
 - Compiled the model using the **Adam optimizer** and **binary cross-entropy** loss.